 Corral Trapping

-The physical and chemical properties of molecules originate from quasi-electrostatic interactions between atoms and molecules.
-It seems prudent, therefore, to leverage electrostatic forces to efficiently interact with molecules.
+The physical and chemical properties of molecules originate from electric interactions between atoms and molecules.
+It seems sensible, therefore, to leverage electric forces to efficiently interact with molecules.

 Based on this rationale, we conceived and developed a new approach for trapping and manipulating individual biomolecules and nanoparticles: corral trapping.
 Corral trapping utilizes electrostatic and dielectrophoretic forces to confine particles to substrate areas devoid of charge.